Signed in as:

 Daisy and Burt are Mini Appleyards

 Odi is a gorgeous little Runner girl who came to the rescue without the ability to walk or stand.
-Simularly to Onni its believed this is a neurological condition but Odi doesnt care - shes such a happy girl.
+Similarly to Onni its believed this is a neurological condition but Odi doesn't care - she's such a happy girl.

-She is 1 year old and enjoys her own wheelchair and a wlker to help her get about and visit around the rescue.
+She was 1 year old in 2025 and enjoys her own wheelchair and a walker to help her get about and visit around the rescue.

 Boycie is a smart older gentleman who came to the rescue for his retirement home./ He has a lovely elderly flock of ladies and enjoys the company of all the ducks in our disabled flock.